SuperiorDigital/mac-dia-server-1/README.md

 FastAPI server providing an OpenAI-compatible Text-to-Speech (TTS) API endpoint, utilizing `mlx-audio` for generation on Apple Silicon.

+## About Dia-1.6B

+Dia-1.6B is a state-of-the-art open-source text-to-speech (TTS) model developed by Nari Labs, featuring 1.6 billion parameters.
+This service is dedicated to providing TTS capabilities using the fixed model `mlx-community/Dia-1.6B-4bit`.
+Key features include:

+- Multi-speaker dialogue generation using [S1], [S2] tags in the input text
+- Fine-grained control over voice, emotion, and speaking style
+- Support for non-verbal expressions like laughter, coughing, and more
+- Voice cloning capabilities for personalized speech synthesis
+- Optimized for English language generation

+Dia-1.6B is comparable in performance to leading commercial TTS solutions, while remaining fully open and customizable for research and production use.

 ## Setup

 1.  **Install Dependencies:**